AngularClass/angular2-conventions-loader/README.md

 export class App {
 }
 ```
 this is assuming you have coresponding files next to the component.
 You may overwrite the selector at anytime by providing one.
-If the selector and the component file name does not match then the coresponding css/template file with the selector will be injected
+If the selector and the component file name does not match then the coresponding css/template file with the selector will be injected.

 ___